kottoization/RAG-LLM/README.md

 # RAG LLM Project

 ## FYI
-I am currently working on way more complex RAG related app, within a few months this repo will be published and the main project on my profile will be replaced.
+I am currently working on way more complex RAG related app, within a few months that repo will be published and the main project on my profile will be replaced.

 ## Description
 The RAG LLM Project is an artificial intelligence system that utilizes RAG (Retrieval-Augmented Generation) and LLM (Large Language Model) to provide answers to questions regarding data from Medium articles.
 This system enables quick search and content generation based on the given queries.